University of Washington Bothell: Providing access to excellence

 - Nearly 45 undergraduate and graduate-level programs available, offering day and evening classes.

 - Innovative teaching methods and interdisciplinary approaches; on-hands preparation for real life and career.

 - Outstanding student support services; award-winning on-campus library with access to full UW library system; career center; writing center; personal counseling; computer support; mentoring available for first-generation students and English language learners (ELL).

-- One of the most diverse college campuses in the nation; nearly 46 percent of UW Bothell students are students of color or the first in their families to attend college.
+- One of the most diverse college campuses in the nation; nearly 46 percent of UW Bothell students are students of color.
+More than half (51%) are the first in their families to attend college.
 Read our 2017-18 Fast Facts.